EvaMar/Project2/README.md

 ## Run.py

+This code is saved under the app folder together with the files go.html and master.html

 This code will start a web app where an emergency worker can input a new message and get classification results in several categories.
 Once you run the code please follow the web link that will appear.
 Pay carful attention to the lines: